flit/argon-rtos/README.md

 ### Licensing

-The Argon RTOS is released with a BSD three-clause license.
+The Argon RTOS is open source software released with a BSD three-clause license.
 See the included LICENSE.txt file for details.

 Copyright © 2007-2015 Immo Software.

 The repository also includes code with other copyrights and licenses.
 See the source file headers for licensing information of this code.<br/>
-Portions copyright © 2014 Freescale Semiconductor, Inc.<br/>
+Portions Copyright © 2014 Freescale Semiconductor, Inc.<br/>
-Portions copyright © 2006-2014 ARM Limited
+Portions Copyright © 2006-2014 ARM Limited